3D B-fieLds in the InterStellar medium and Star-forming regions (3D-BLISS): I. Using Starlight Polarization in the Massive IRDC Filament G11.11-0.12: Discussion

 where $Q = 0.5$ is the correction factor following by \cite{Ostriker2001} for $\sigma_{\theta} < 25^{\circ}$, $\rho = \mu m_{\rm H} n_{\rm H_2}$ is the mass density of molecular hydrogen with $\mu = 2.83$ (\citealt{Kauffmann2008}) and $\sigma_{v}$ is the non-thermal gas velocity dispersion.

+The original DCF formulation is based on the assumption of incompressible turbulence.
+There is also the presence of compressive turbulence in the diffuse ISM and star-forming regions (\citealt{Heiles2003}; \citealt{ChoLaz2003}; \citealt{SkaliddisTassis2021}; \citealt{Skalidis2021}). \cite{SkaliddisTassis2021} took into account the compressible mode of ISM turbulence in the estimation of POS B-field strength (hereafter ST method), which is given by

 We adopt the polarization angle dispersion for each grid cell spacing of $2' \times 2'$ (Section \ref{sec:Fturb}) and the volume density map of molecular hydrogen $n_{\rm H_2}$ in the outer regions of G11 (Section \ref{sec:nH2_Td}).
-We adopt the non-thermal gas velocity dispersion from the available moment 2 map of $\rm ^{13}CO$ J=1-0 emission of G11 in the velocity range of $25 - 37\rm\, km\,s^{-1}$, which was obtained from the Milky Way Imaging Scroll Painting (MWISP) project - a northern Galactic plane CO survey using the 13.7 m telescope of the Purple Mountain Observatory (see \citealt{Su2019}).
-The mean velocity dispersion $\sigma_v$ in each cell of $2' \times 2'$ size was calculated from $\rm ^{13}CO$ data by \cite{Chen2023} (see also their Table 2).
-The B-field strength on the POS is then calculated using Equation \ref{eq:B_pos}.
+We adopt the velocity dispersion from the available moment 2 map of $\rm ^{13}CO$ J=1-0 emission of G11 in the velocity range of $25 - 37\rm\, km\,s^{-1}$, which was obtained from the Milky Way Imaging Scroll Painting (MWISP) project - a northern Galactic plane CO survey using the 13.7 m telescope of the Purple Mountain Observatory (see \citealt{Su2019}).
+The thermal contribution was removed, so that the non-thermal dispersion by turbulence is $\sigma_v = \sqrt{\delta v_{\rm obs}^2 - c_s^2}$, where $c_s \approx 0.2\,\rm km\,s^{-1}$ for the constant gas temperature of $T_{\rm ex} \approx 12\,\rm K$ derived from the $\rm ^{12}CO$ emission toward G11 (\citealt{Chen2023}).
+The mean non-thermal velocity dispersion in each cell of $2' \times 2'$ size was calculated from $\rm ^{13}CO$ data by \cite{Chen2023} (see also their Table 2).
+The B-field strength on the POS is then calculated from the DCF (Equation \ref{eq:B_pos}) and ST methods (Equation \ref{eq:B_pos_ST}).
 Given the local B-field inclination angles inferred from the observed starlight polarization efficiency (Section \ref{sec:inferred_incl}), we obtain the local 3D B-field strength $B_{\rm 3D}$ as shown in Equation \ref{eq:B_3d}.